 Retail Food Safety in South Carolina

-The agency also provides a wide variety of information and resources to help protect the public from potential food safety factors at home and while eating out.
+DHEC also regulates food safety for dairy and manufactured food operations as well as shellfish harvesting areas to ensure that oysters, clams, and mussels are safe for human consumption.
+The agency provides a wide variety of information and resources to help protect the public from potential food safety hazards while eating out.

-Restaurants, delis, school cafeterias, grocery stores, retail meat markets, bakeries, seafood markets and convenience stores and most instances where a member of the public can enter an establishment an order food.
-There are situations where a facility does not require a permit to serve food, they are laid out in the Permit Exemptions Fact Sheet.
+Restaurants, delis, school cafeterias, grocery stores, retail meat markets, bakeries, seafood markets, convenience stores, and most instances where a member of the public can enter an establishment and order food.
+There are situations where a facility does not require a permit to serve food; they are laid out in the Permit Exemptions Fact Sheet.

 What is a Risk-Based Inspection?

 A Risk-Based Inspection is an unannounced inspection that judges how a retail food establishment handles the five major risk factors most frequently identified as a cause of foodborne illness.

 These five major risk factors are: